Tetris (Nintendo, NES)

 An airplane and helicopter can be found amongst the ending sprites.
 These aren't used in any of the endings of the game.

 They do have valid sprite indices, and can be made to appear via hacking.
-The helicopter skids are cut off in-game due to programmer error and are thus unused, but the main and tail rotors are nicely animated.
+The helicopter sprite is cut off in-game, but they work perfectly otherwise.

-The first track in the NSF is unused, and was presumably intended for the title screen (which is normally silent).
+The first track in the NSF is unused, and presumably intended for the title screen (which is normally silent).
 It can be heard by setting RAM address $6F5 to 01 at any time.
-Alternately, use Game Genie code PESAZILA to replace music type 1 with this track.
+Alternately, use Game Genie code PESAZILA to replace music type 1 with this track or PAKVLZAA SYSTAXKP to play it on all non-FF silence tracks including the title screen.

 Setting RAM address $BE to 02 (or using Game Genie code VUXEILXX) activates an unfinished two-player competitive mode, a rather surprising omission that was present in Tengen's rendition.
-The basic rules are in place and garbage attacks are fully implemented, but there are numerous issues:
+While the basic rules are in place and the game is "playable", there are numerous issues:

 Leftover Demo Recording Code